 “We were sitting in the locker room for a good 35-40 minutes.
 It was kind of silent,” he said.
 “We discussed it a lot after it happened.”

 Mack said that a few of his teammates had already been to Lower Merion to see the memorial for Bryant and that he planned on going in the near future as well.

-The Cabrini women’s basketball team did their own form of tribute for Bryant in their first game after his death.
-With some players writing tributes on their sneakers, the team tried to channel Bryant’s intense demeanor on the court in their game against Immaculata.
+The Cabrini women’s basketball team did its own form of tribute for Bryant in its first game after his death.
+With some players writing tributes on their sneakers, the team tried to channel Bryant’s intense demeanor on the court in its game against Immaculata.

 “The next game we had to play was about our ‘Mamba Mentality’,” junior guard Ashley Tutzauer said, “so we went out and played like Mamba.”